ralmario/googlepmguide/Project Planning.md

 #### Budget Management

 ** Tips:**
-- 	Establish a sign-off plan and inform the appropriate stakeholders of any changes that occur (approval of budget change)
+- 	Establish **a sign-off plan** and inform the appropriate stakeholders of any changes that occur (approval of budget change)
-- Establish which key stakeholder or upper boss will check for vendor or contractor time sheets and invoices (Finance?
+- Establish which key stakeholder or upper boss will **check for vendor or contractor time sheets and invoices** (Finance?
 COO?)
-- Don't add costs or spend pre-approved budget without approval of the bosses.
+- **Don't add costs or spend additional budget** without approval of the bosses.
 - Track everything related to budget which includes approved budget changes.
 - Set an acceptable limit for budget overruns (in percentage, e.g. 1%)